 pfSense Time

 In other guides OpenBGPD is used, however this package has been deprecated.
-Now only the frr
+Now only the frr package remains, which we’ll be using for this walkthrough.

 BGP / FRR Configuration

-to be the IP address of your router under FRR → Global Settings.
+You’ll want to set up the Default Router ID to be the IP address of your router under FRR → Global Settings.

-that you defined in the MetalLB configuration YAML.
-You’ll also need to enter the Router ID
+Under FRR → BGP, you’ll need to enable BGP router, setting the Local AS to that of the Peer ASN that you defined in the MetalLB configuration YAML.
+You’ll also need to enter the Router ID again.

-You’ll also need to check the box for Disable eBGP Require Policy
+You’ll also need to check the box for Disable eBGP Require Policy.

 FRR Configuration